 Ready for an Adventure – Ocean Prime Atlanta is the Best Starting Point

-You can get a good idea of what you will see when doing research for Atlanta, like Coca Cola World, Martin Luther King’s Birthplace, Atlanta Zoo.
+You can get a good idea of what you will see when doing research for Atlanta, like Coca Cola World (this place will make you want to be a coca cola merchandiser, lol), Martin Luther King’s Birthplace, Atlanta Zoo.
 But no one can really tell you the experience you will have when visiting the restaurants.
-And this, was what Atlanta is truly about.
+And this was what Atlanta is truly about.

 Since we are traveling without our kids, a fine dining experience was definitely in order.
 Nothing beats going to a restaurant where you can enjoy the ambiance and savor every bite of the food – slowly.